-Dr Davina Jackson is an international writer and promoter of progressive and historical cultural themes, based in Sydney.
+Dr Davina Jackson is an international writer and promoter of creative applications of post-internet technology for urban development, and pan-Pacific architecture and history.

-After first-year politics and economics studies at Auckland University in 1973, Davina trained as a newspaper reporter in Auckland, New Zealand and arrived in Sydney in the late 1970s.
-After a few months with Rupert Murdoch’s now-defunct Daily Mirror, she became a stylist, writer and architecture editor for Australian House & Garden, Belle, Vogue Living, The Sydney Morning Herald and several international interior design magazines.
+After first-year politics and economics studies at Auckland University in 1973, Davina trained as a newspaper reporter with NZ Newspapers and arrived in Sydney in the late 1970s.
+After reporting for Rupert Murdoch’s Daily Mirror, she crossed to colour magazines as a stylist, writer and architecture editor for Australian House & Garden, Belle, Vogue Living, The Sydney Morning Herald and several international interior design magazines.

 In mid-1992 she curated the Synthesis: Art + Architecture exhibitions in Sydney, involving 24 cross-disciplinary creative teams with ideas for reinvigorating Sydney’s public spaces.
 This project introduced several artists to architects who later recommended them for significant city sculptural commissions.
 In 1999, she produced the 40UP: Australian Architecture’s Next Generation exhibition, which was shown at design centres in Hamburg and Berlin in 2000.